 Cancer patients who practice yoga asana, breathing exercises and meditation techniques often refer their yoga practice as a life changer.
 In fact, yoga care has become one of the most important rehabilitation tool for cancer cure and cancer prevention.

-Medical research is now proving what yoga practitioners have long known, that “patients at all stages of health, including cancer survivors, can benefit from yoga, and the benefits go beyond purely physical”.
+Medical research is now proving what yoga practitioners have long known, that “patients at all stages of health, can benefit, and the benefits go beyond purely physical”.

 1. Yoga helps to manage physical pain.